Goombungee, Queensland: History

+Goombungee Methodist Church was officially opened on Wednesday 7 October 1903.

-On Thursday 30 April 1908 St Mark's Anglican Church was opened by Archdeacon Henry Le Fanu.
+On Thursday 30 April 1908, St Mark's Anglican Church was opened by Archdeacon Henry Le Fanu.

-In December 1920 the Goombungee War Memorial was unveiled by Sir T W Glasgow.
+In December 1920, the Goombungee War Memorial was unveiled by Sir T W Glasgow.

 The Assembly of God church was built by volunteer labour on land donated by Stan and Mavis Kajewski.
 On 25 August 1956 the church was officially opened by Pastor H E Wiggins of Maryborough.
 When the Assembly of God amalgamated to form the Australian Christian Churches, the church was renamed Goombungee Christian Church.

 Goombungee Wesleyan Methodist Church was established in 1981.

 In 2003, the town was connected to a mains water supply.

 The Goombungee Library opened in 2005.